Not Yet Published

 “I also don’t love only representing rich clients.
 I like helping people who need it more.”

-“You can’t go wrong either way,” Robin concludes, “so don’t stress.
+Robin sips thoughtfully.
+“You can’t go wrong either way,” she finally says, “so don’t stress.
 Just promise me you’ll think about it?”

 I nod absently.
-“There’s something else.
+“There’s something even bigger.
 You remember Kristine Winslow?
 I’ve told you about her.”

 For a moment, that elicits a blank look.
 Suddenly, Robin’s face goes taut.